Eqnesto/Web-Testing-1/README.md

    npx playwright show-report
    ```

-## 📄 Test Cases
+## Test Cases
+The tests are located in the `tests` directory and cover the following scenarios:

 1. **Login Tests**
-   - **Invalid User Login**: Tests error message upon failed login.
+   - **Invalid User Login**: Verifies error message upon failed login.
+(Defined in `pages/login.pom.ts`)
-   - **Valid User Login**: Tests successful login and visibility of the inventory page.
+   - **Valid User Login**: Verifies successful login and visibility of the inventory page.
+(Defined in `pages/inventory.pom.ts`)

 2. **Filter Tests**
-   - **Filter by Name (Z to A)**: Tests products are sorted in descending order by name.
+   - **Filter by Name (Z to A)**: Verifies products are sorted in descending order by name.
-   - **Filter by Price (Low to High)**: Tests products are sorted in ascending order by price.
+   - **Filter by Price (Low to High)**: Verifies products are sorted in ascending order by price.

 3. **Checkout Tests**
-   - **Add Items to Cart**: Tests items are added to the cart and checks the number and names of added products.
+   - **Add Items to Cart**: Verifies items are added to the cart and checks the number and names of added products.
+(Defined in `pages/checkout-your-info.pom.ts`)
    - **Complete Checkout**: Tests the checkout process, including filling out personal info and verifying products.
+(Defined in `pages/checkout-overview.pom.ts` and `pages/checkout-complete.pom.ts`)